 If you have been injured seriously in a fire, through no fault of your own, you may have a difficult road ahead of you.
 Your pain and suffering will likely be immense.
 Further, the victim and surrounding family is usually in no position to take action to document and preserve evidence during a time of difficult emotional struggle.
 After a fire, to properly prepare a claim, it may be necessary to do some or all of the following:

-- Detailed photographs of structure which caught fire should be taken immediately by your lawyer or his expert.
-These photos will need to be cross-referenced by a fire expert who will be able to compare the structure photographed against detailed construction specifications in order to determine the cause of the fire.
+- Take detailed photographs of structure which caught fire should be taken immediately by your lawyer and/or his investigator.
+These photos will need to be cross-referenced by a fire expert who will be able to compare the structure photographed against detailed construction specifications in order to determine the cause of the fire

 - Witnesses will need to be interviewed as soon as possible after the fire to preserve the accuracy of their memories as memories fade and become less reliable over time.
 Statements and affidavits from these witnesses should be obtained as soon as possible.